Rapter1990/Udacity-Data-Analyst-Nanodegree/README.md

 4. A ipynb file containing my project;
 5. The PDF file containing my project report based on what I've done.

-## 1. [Investigate A Dataset](https://github.com/Rapter1990/Udacity-Data-Analyst-Nanodegree/tree/master/P1_Explore_Weather_Trends): Create and explore one visual.
+## 2. [Investigate A Dataset](https://github.com/Rapter1990/Udacity-Data-Analyst-Nanodegree/tree/master/P1_Explore_Weather_Trends): Create and explore one visual.
 * Program which I used: Jupyter Notebook
 * Language which I used : SQL,Python
 * Libraries which I Used: Numpy, Pandas, Matplotlib, Seaborn
-* Statistic Techniques which I used:
+* Techniques which I used: Data Wrangling, Data Cleaning, Data Merging, Visualtization

 ### Repository Contents
 This repository contains the following files: